iTalhaBilal/talha-innovaxel-bilal/README.md

   Defines API endpoints and links them to controller functions.
 - **Server (`index.js`)**
   Initializes Express, connects to MongoDB, and sets up middleware.
+- **View**
+  As there was no real need for front-end of this project, I have not used View in it

 ### 🔄 **Why MVC?**